 Cashew Fruit Jam (Known as Dulce de Cajuil) is a dessert treasured by Dominicans and a must-bring-back item from road trips.
 Today Dulce de Cajuil is served by many famous restaurants as an expensive dessert

 Use to Make Non-Alcoholic Drinks

-The apple is pulped by grating or pounding and the juice is pressed out and strained.
+The cashew apple is pulped by grating or pounding and the juice is pressed out and strained.
 Cashew juice is very often mixed with other fruit juices and syrup.
-In Goa, they use cashews to make syrup as a welcome drink at hotels and eco-tourism centres.
+In Goa, they use cashews to make syrup as a welcome drink at hotels and eco-tourism centers.

 The Anacardium compound of the cashew fruit is used to treat dermatological disorders.

 What Happen With The Raw Cashew Nut (RCN)?

 All parts of the raw cashew nuts are usable:

 - The cashew kernels – used as the main commercial product in the cashew industry.

 - The cashew shell – used as a by-product in the cashew industry for making CNSL (known as: Cashew Nut Shell Liquid).

 - The cashew testa – used as a by-product in the cashew industry for making Animal feed.